-I am concerned.
+I am concerned, especially about population growth.
 The latest news with regards to the one-way trip to Mars in 2024 caught my attention, ”Mars One: 6 Canadians make short list for 1-way trip to Mars.”
 Honestly, I think that is more like a suicide mission but then who knows.
 As a human race we have made extraordinary technological advances in the past 100 years and with ongoing technological advances now we definitely can do more of the extraordinary.

 However, I will not change my mind; I still think it is a suicide mission.
 I am skeptical if this is the right thing to do as well?
 Do we really want this beautiful red planet out there to be subjected to the same damage and abuse as our planet Earth?
 We can’t possibly be ready as well.
 With throttling trips over a period of time the life of humans on Mars has limited sustainability and eventually there will be a big test of resiliency.
 The risk of future project funding may be in question as well.
 This is a one way trip, think about the implications.
 They can be interesting.
 And if it works perhaps it will be the beginning of a new bible story on Mars.
 Perhaps the bible story is an evolution story after all.